isellsoap/francescoschwarz.com/src/_content/pages/privacy.md

 francescoschwarz.com is currently delivered by a server of the German hosting company [Uberspace](https://uberspace.de/).
 The server location is Frankfurt am Main, Germany.

-The web server logs for francescoschwarz.com are disabled, that means connections to this website don’t get logged at all.
+The web server logs for francescoschwarz.com are turned off, that means connections to this website don’t get logged at all.

 ### SSL encryption